ShipEngine/connect-website/create-first-app.md

 ```

 ### Implement
-Once you have generated the scaffolding for your application using the ShipEngine Integration Platform CLI, add your implementation for each method your application supports.
+Once you have generated the scaffolding for your application using ShipEngine Connect CLI, add your implementation for each method your application supports.
 Likewise, use the example service definition files to create unique definitions
 for each of the services your application provides.
 Finally, update the application definition to include all the methods and definitions you have implemented.

 ### Test
 As you're building your app, you'll probably want to run it periodically so you can test and debug your code.
-Luckily, [the ShipEngine Integration Platform CLI](cli.md) includes commands to help with this, such as `shipengine start` and `shipengine test`.
+Luckily, [ShipEngine Connect CLI](cli.md) includes commands to help with this, such as `connect start` and `connect test`.
 You can also write your own unit tests to exercise your code.
 See our [testing page](testing/index.md) for more information.

 ### Publish
-Once all the generated tests pass, you will publish your application to the ShipEngine Integration Platform using the [`shipengine publish`](./publish.md) command.
+Once all the generated tests pass, you will publish your application to ShipEngine Connect using the [`connect publish`](./publish.md) command.
 This command will publish to a development environment where your application
 will be reviewed and further end-to-end testing may be performed before your application is published to production and made available within our suite of e-commerce solutions.

 Sample Application References
 -----------------------
-If you would like to see more examples of various ways to implement and structure your applications, please have a look at our [sample app repo](https://github.com/ShipEngine/shipengine-integration-platform-sample-apps).
+If you would like to see more examples of various ways to implement and structure your applications, please have a look at our [sample app repo](https://github.com/ShipEngine/connect-samples).